TOD-theses/paper-T-RACE/main.typ

     ),
   ),
   caption: flex-caption(
-    [A benign and an attack scenario for ERC-20 approvals.], [A benign and an attack scenario for ERC-20 approvals.], ),
+    [Benign and attack scenario for ERC-20 approvals.], [Benign and attack scenario for ERC-20 approvals.], ),
 ) <tab:erc20-multiple-withdrawal-example>